eric050828/Retrieval-augmented-generation--Chat-With-Docs/README.md

 ### Features

+- [x] Feature 1: Adding the "Settings" tab.
-- [] Feature 1: Adding the "Create a new chat" function.
+- [ ] Feature 2: Adding the "Create a new chat" function.
+- [ ] Feature 3: Adding the capability to load audio files.
+- [ ] Feature 4: Adding the function to export chat history.

 ### Enhancements